NVIDIA/gdrcopy/README.md

 Developed and tested on RH7.x and Ubuntu18_04.
 The supported architectures are Linux x86_64 and ppc64le.

-root privileges are necessary to load/install the kernel-mode device driver.
+Root privileges are necessary to load/install the kernel-mode device driver.